In this drug factsheet:

 Liver function: Liver disease or reduced liver function may cause this medication to build up in the body, causing side effects.
 If you have liver problems, discuss with your doctor how this medication may affect your medical condition, how your medical condition may affect the dosing and effectiveness of this medication, and whether any special monitoring is needed.
 Your doctor may want to test your liver function regularly with blood tests while you are taking this medication.

 Memory disturbance: Although rare, amnesia of varying severity has been reported following normal doses of medications like zolpidem.
+This is an unpredictable effect of the medication.
 If you experience any memory problems while taking this medication, contact your doctor.

 Family members or caregivers of people who are taking this medication should contact the person's doctor immediately if they notice any of these unusual behaviours.